changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 token = token_response.token
 ```

-You may also want to set the user identity from token_response.token.identity because that user should be added as a member of list[ThreadMember] when you creating
+You may also want to set the user identity from token_response.token.identity because that user should be added as a member of new chat thread when you creating
-a new chat thread with this token.
+it with this token.
 It is because the initiator of the create request must be in the list of the members of the chat thread.

 ```python
 user_id = token_response.identity